 Seamen require at least basic training on the operation and maintenance of the vessel on which they work and training for the particular jobs they do.

 Get Matched with a Leading Maritime Attorney in Your Area

 - Find the leading maritime lawyers in your area

 - Discover how to get compensation as fast as possible

 - Learn your legal rights as an injured maritime worker

-When workers are not trained to do their jobs well, they are more likely to make a mistake.
-A mistake made in an office job may not be dangerous or life-threatening, but in the maritime industry, just one little mistake can cause a serious accident.
+Workers who are not trained to do their jobs well are more likely to make a mistake.
+A mistake in an office job may not be dangerous or life-threatening, but in the maritime industry, just one little mistake can cause a serious accident.